markstringer-dti/markstringer-dti.github.io/dti.md

 "It's people who are victims of fraud, not just individual accounts"  added someone with a Glaswegian accent.
 "We need to see all the accounts that someone holds, and see the activity across all of them for this to make any senser," said someone with an accent I didn't recognise.

 Yes, that's right.
 The structure of this project was wrong from the very beginning.
 This problem hadn't been detected through months and months of analysis.
-But, literally five minutes of putting the working software (OK, I'll admit, it was only a front end) in front of the people who might use it had found the problem.
+But it took just five minutes of putting the working software (OK, I'll admit, it was only a front end) in front of the people who might use it had found the problem.

-If you do daily stand-ups with your team, if you do retrospectives and show and tells, even if you do these things *badly* - you will still find out what the problems are that are facing your project.
+If you do stand-ups every working day with your team, if you do retrospectives and show and tells every sprint, even if you do these things *badly* - you will still find out what the problems are that are facing your project.
 Not having stand-ups, not having retrospectives and show and tells is just like shouting "Scrub the decks, don't look at the pirate ship!" at your team.

 So, what does understanding this notion of "agreed activity" mean for our overall aim of delivering the impossible?